icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 await using var connection = new ClientConnection(new Uri("icerpc://localhost"));

-// Add the compressor interceptor to the invocation pipeline.
+// Add the Compressor interceptor to the invocation pipeline.
 Pipeline pipeline = new Pipeline()
     .UseCompressor(CompressionFormat.Brotli)
     .Into(connection);